DrewPitman/DrewPitman/README.md

-Hi, I’m Andrew Pitman, welcome to my GitHub.
+Hi, I’m Juniper Pitman, welcome to my GitHub.
-I use code to solve interesting interesting problems, especially in math.
-I still have a lot to learn.

 <!---
 DrewPitman/DrewPitman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.